Delaware North: History

 The majority of its operating companies, which previously had been identified as "Delaware North Companies Parks & Resorts," for example, are now called "Delaware North."
 The only exceptions are Delaware North Sportservice – given its historical importance as the company's original operating company and brand recognition in the sports industry – and Delaware North's most recent acquisition, Patina Restaurant Group.

 In 2014, Delaware North issued a letter to the U.S. National Park Service, asserting various intellectual property rights, including such names as Ahwahnee, Curry Village, Wawona and other historic names it acquired when it purchased the Yosemite Park & Curry Company in 1993 with NPS approval.
 The letter estimated the value of those names at $51 million, while NPS estimated it at $3.5 million.
 A breach of contract lawsuit to determine their value was resolved in July 2019 with Delaware North receiving a $12 million settlement, the majority of which was paid by new Yosemite concessionaire Aramark, and the original place names being restored by NPS and Aramark.

 On January 6, 2015, Delaware North Chairman Jeremy Jacobs relinquished the title of CEO and named Jerry Jacobs Jr. and Louis Jacobs Co-CEO's.
 He also named Charlie Jacobs CEO of Delaware North's Boston Holdings.

 In 2015, Delaware North moved its corporate offices to the Delaware North Building in Buffalo, returning the company's headquarters to the namesake avenue after nearly 25 years.

 In November 2018, Delaware North announced it was purchasing the SkyCity Darwin casino in Australia from the SkyCity Entertainment Group for A$188 million.
 The casino was renamed the Mindil Beach Casino & Resort in April 2019.

+In February 2026, President Donald Trump nominated Delaware North executive Scott Socha for the position of director of the National Park Service.
+Trump nominated Socha amid the administration's widespread firings of National Park Service staff and attempts to drastically cut the National Park Service's operating budget.
+A Delaware North spokesperson said the company was proud that Socha had been nominated by President Trump.
+Delaware North has extensive business dealings with the National Park Service.